mohammnas/randomwalks.github.io/_posts/2019-11-29-numerical-integration-through-gaussian-quadrature.md

 **UNFINISHED**

-The semester is now over, leaving me plenty of time to write a post.
  It's been quite a while since I've seen Gaussian Quadrature, but it is an important result in numerical analysis with a very elegant proof incorporating many mathematical ideas.
 It can also be very useful, giving us a technique to numerically integrate polynomials *exactly* so long as they are of a certain degree (precision also will depend on your computer).
 Here I will explain the proof that gives Gaussian Quadrature its power, and we will see an application with some short Python code.

 # Theoretical underpinnings